 About this recipe

 This recipe is the real deal.
-These are the same pralines you’d get at Market Street Sweets or River Street Sweets in Charleston, SC or Savannah, GA.
+These are the same pralines you’d get at Market Street Sweets or River Street Sweets in Charleston, SC or Savannah, GA, or in New Orleans.

 What are my credentials?
 Well, I had help from not one, but TWO former managers of Market Street Sweets, close family and friends, who know the ingredients, the technique, what the mixture should look like when it’s pulled from the heat, and what it should look like when they’re done.